Gabaghoulios/Capstone_1/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

-From our analysis we can draw the following conclusions:
+From our analysis we can draw the following conclusions and make recommendations:

 1. Casual members use Cyclistic more than annual members
-2.
+2. Casual riders would benefit from annual membership via benefits such as reduced rates, expedited login, and
+3.